siiky/siiky.github.io/cv-en.md

 features, using almost exclusively JavaScript on Node.js and React projects.
 Getting to learn a lot about blockchain research and especially cryptocurrency, but also the mess that is JavaScript...
-Work involves usual web development, both back- and front-end, but also development of internal-use libraries to interface with cryptocurrency nodes and servers.
-Biggest feature yet was replacing an old, and pretty _ad-hoc_, `REST`-like machine-server interface with a very strict GraphQL one.
+Work involves usual web development, both back and front-end, but also development of internal-use libraries to interface with cryptocurrency nodes and servers.
+Biggest feature yet was replacing an old _ad-hoc_ `REST`-like machine-server interface with a very strict GraphQL one.

 # Additional Information